 These are one of my favorite plants to look at.
 I guess I have a thing for orange!

-A beautiful daisy-like flower, the Zinnia can be pink, yellow, red, white or even green.
+A beautiful daisy-like flower, the Zinnia can be pink, yellow, red, white, green or bi-color.
 Butterflies love this one!

 If you want a variety of colors in your garden, the Cosmos is a good choice from the sunflower family.
 White, pink, orange, yellow, and scarlet are the colors you can expect to see.
 These flowers grow quickly and are easy to maintain.
 I love the way the taller varieties dance in the breeze.